Juniper Networks Inc. (JNPR) Shares Up Despite Recent Market Volatility

-Juniper Networks Inc. (NYSE: JNPR)’s stock price has increased by 2.27 compared to its previous closing price of 30.68.
-However, the company has seen a 1.54% increase in its stock price over the last five trading sessions.
+Juniper Networks Inc. (NYSE: JNPR)’s stock price has increased by 0.32 compared to its previous closing price of 31.20.
+However, the company has experienced a 2.52% gain in its stock price over the last five trading sessions.
 Barron’s reported on 08/26/22 that Juniper Networks Had Lousy Earnings.
 It’s AI Strategy Could Help the Stock Break Out.

 Is It Worth Investing in Juniper Networks Inc. (NYSE: JNPR) Right Now?

-Juniper Networks Inc. (NYSE: JNPR) has a price-to-earnings ratio that is above its average at 21.45x. and a 36-month beta value of 0.94.
-Opinions on the stock are mixed, with 6 analysts rating it as a “buy,” 1 as “overweight,” 10 as “hold,” and 2 as “sell.”
+The price-to-earnings ratio for Juniper Networks Inc. (NYSE: JNPR) is 21.89x, which is above its average ratio.
+Moreover, the 36-month beta value for JNPR is 0.94.
+Analysts have varying opinions on the stock, with 7 analysts rating it as a “buy,” 1 as “overweight,” 10 as “hold,” and 2 as “sell.”

 Sponsored

-The average price predicted for Juniper Networks Inc. (JNPR) by analysts is $35.91, which is $4.47 above the current market price.
-The public float for JNPR is 320.20M, and at present, short sellers hold a 2.48% of that float.
-On March 06, 2023, the average trading volume of JNPR was 3.51M shares.
+The average price recommended by analysts for Juniper Networks Inc. (JNPR) is $36.07, which is $4.55 above the current market price.
+The public float for JNPR is 320.20M and currently, short sellers hold a 2.48% of that float.
+On March 09, 2023, JNPR’s average trading volume was 3.59M shares.

 JNPR’s Market Performance

-The stock of Juniper Networks Inc. (JNPR) has seen a 1.54% increase in the past week, with a -0.24% drop in the past month, and a -4.69% fall in the past quarter.
-The volatility ratio for the week is 1.29%, and the volatility levels for the past 30 days are at 1.70% for JNPR.
-The simple moving average for the last 20 days is 0.92% for JNPR stock, with a simple moving average of 5.49% for the last 200 days.
+JNPR’s stock has seen a 2.52% increase for the week, with a 1.62% rise in the past month and a -3.78% fall in the past quarter.
+The volatility ratio for the week is 1.65%, and the volatility levels for the past 30 days are at 1.66% for Juniper Networks Inc. The simple moving average for the last 20 days is 0.52% for JNPR stock, with a simple moving average of 5.21% for the last 200 days.

 Analysts’ Opinion of JNPR

-Many brokerage firms have already submitted their reports for JNPR stocks, with Raymond James repeating the rating for JNPR by listing it as a “Strong Buy.”
-The predicted price for JNPR in the upcoming period, according to Raymond James is $37 based on the research report published on October 21st of the previous year 2022.

-Piper Sandler, on the other hand, stated in their research note that they expect to see JNPR reach a price target of $29, previously predicting the price at $27.
-The rating they have provided for JNPR stocks is “Neutral” according to the report published on October 18th, 2022.
+Raymond James, on the other hand, stated in their research note that they expect to see JNPR reach a price target of $37, previously predicting the price at $36.
+The rating they have provided for JNPR stocks is “Strong Buy” according to the report published on October 21st, 2022.

-BofA Securities gave a rating of “Underperform” to JNPR, setting the target price at $32 in the report published on July 20th of the previous year.
+Piper Sandler gave a rating of “Neutral” to JNPR, setting the target price at $29 in the report published on October 18th of the previous year.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at JNPR starting from DelSanto Anne, who sale 900 shares at the price of $30.75 back on Mar 01.
-After this action, DelSanto Anne now owns 26,636 shares of Juniper Networks Inc., valued at $27,675 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at JNPR starting from rahim rami, who sale 6,250 shares at the price of $31.28 back on Mar 08.
+After this action, rahim rami now owns 937,089 shares of Juniper Networks Inc., valued at $195,509 using the latest closing price.

-Mobassaly Robert, the SVP General Counsel of Juniper Networks Inc., sale 2,678 shares at $31.50 during a trade that took place back on Feb 22, which means that Mobassaly Robert is holding 21,899 shares at $84,357 based on the most recent closing price.
+rahim rami, the Chief Executive Officer of Juniper Networks Inc., sale 6,250 shares at $31.33 during a trade that took place back on Mar 07, which means that rahim rami is holding 943,339 shares at $195,798 based on the most recent closing price.

 Stock Fundamentals for JNPR